apache/couchdb-documentation/src/intro/security.rst

 - **name** (*string*): User's name aka login. **Immutable** e.g. you cannot rename an existing user - you have to create new one
 - **roles** (*array* of *string*): List of user roles.
-CouchDB doesn't provide any builtin roles, so you're free to define your own depending on your needs.
+CouchDB doesn't provide any built-in roles, so you're free to define your own depending on your needs.
   However, you cannot set system roles like ``_admin`` there.
 Also, only administrators may assign roles to users - by default all users have no roles
 - **password_sha** (*string*): Hashed password with salt.
 Used for ``simple``